 “achieve, as far as possible, a natural and sustainable ecosystem in which natural processes proceed in an undisturbed way.”

-The Common Wadden Sea Secretariat (CWSS) is the coordinating body of the Cooperation.
+The Common Wadden Sea Secretariat (CWSS) supports, facilitates and coordinates the Cooperation.

 As nature does not stop at borders, the TWSC fosters international connections to other important nature sites such as the Korean tidal flat system Getbol and important migratory bird sites along the East Atlantic Flyway.